massysett/rainbow/README.md

 # rainbow

 rainbow helps you build colorful output for both 8- and 256-color terminals.
 It works only on Unix-like operating systems.
+For more information, please see the documentation in the main Rainbow module.

 rainbow is on Github: